wpswings/membership-for-woocommerce/README.txt

 == Frequently Asked Questions ==

 = What is the basic purpose of using the Membership for WooCommerce plugin? = The Membership for WooCommerce plugin lets the WooCommerce store owners create and sell memberships and assign membership levels to their users.
-The store owner can give discounts to the WooCommerce members based on their memberships.
+The store owner can give discounts to WooCommerce members based on their memberships.

 = What are the features regarding the Membership Plans available using the WooCommerce Membership plugin? = The Admin panel will have the Memberships Menu.
 In this submenu, you can find the features regarding the membership Plans, which allow the following: